Chart Color Schemes

 AreaSearch analysis reveals Penrith recording weaker employment conditions than most comparable areas nationwide

-Professional & technical services have limited presence at 5.9% compared to the regional average of 11.5%.
-There is one worker for every resident in Penrith, indicating it functions as an employment hub attracting workers from surrounding areas.
-In the year ending September 2025, labour force decreased by 3.7%, and employment decreased by 2.3% in Penrith, causing a fall in unemployment rate of 1.3 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
-As of 25-Nov-2025, NSW employment contracted by 0.03%, with the state unemployment rate at 3.9%, comparing favourably to the national unemployment rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia indicate growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Penrith's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, professional & technical services have limited presence, with only 5.9% of employment compared to the regional average of 11.5%.
+There is one worker for every resident, indicating that Penrith functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Over a 12-month period, ending September 2025, labour force decreased by 3.7% while employment decreased by 2.3%, causing the unemployment rate to fall by 1.3 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a slight rise in unemployment rate by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Penrith's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though these are simple weighting extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment